Main Hall 502

 Dr. Boyle's research focuses on how news media present issues to the public, how and why people use media, and the implications of news coverage and media use patterns on subsequent outcomes such as information seeking, public opinion, and perceptions of media effects.
 Much of his work has specifically addressed news treatment of protest groups and how such treatment affects participation in the political process.
 These research studies typically fall into one of three categories:

 He is the co-author of the research methods textbook Applied Communication Research Methods: Getting Started as a Researcher.
 His work has been published in book chapters, invited volumes, and journals including Journalism & Mass Communication Quarterly, Mass Communication & Society, Journal of Broadcast & Electronic Media, Atlantic Journal of Communication, American Behavioral Scientist, International Journal of Press/Politics, and Journal of Communication, among others.
-Please check out his VITAE for download in Word format for more information on his research.
+Please check out his VITAE for download in Word format for a full list of publications and selected conference presentations.

 Dr. Boyle received his B.A. in Media Studies from East Stroudsburg University, his M.A. in Mass Communication from the University of Delaware, and his Ph.D. in Journalism & Mass Communication from the University of Wisconsin at Madison.
 Dr. Boyle happily joined the faculty of West Chester University in 2006.